 On April 27, 2008 a raging inferno erupted at a popular Los Angeles restaurant.
 The eatery was packed at the time, serving about 90 patrons, all of whom evacuated safely, but within half an hour, half a million dollars in damage had been suffered and the doors to Off Vine, a beloved cornerstone of Hollywood’s culinary scene since it opened in 1989, were shuttered indefinitely.
-Brunch in hasn’t been the same since.
+Brunch in Hollywood hasn’t been the same since.

 But on March 18, 2010, almost two years after the engulfing fire practically consumed this adorable, quaint converted craftsman home dating back to 1908, it has returned triumphantly with a renovated interior and a new upstairs dining area available for dinner or private events.